renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

 Maybe it's a jupyter notebook, or a python script, or some queries that have to happen in a particular order based on an updated warehouse feed.

-Moreover, there are a host of other reasons you might not want to try adding a large, new tooling ecosystem into your workflow.
+Moreover, there are some reasons you might not want to try adding an entire workflow management ecosystem into your stack.
 Maybe:

 * You can't get permission for a new install
 * You don't want to force another install on your end users or coworkers